 Community Advisor FAQPage address: http://www.mnsu.edu/reslife/employment/student_staff_positions/ca/ca_FAQ.html

-What are the key differences between being a Community Advisor on main campus versus being a Community Advisor in the Stadium Heights apartment community?
+What are the key differences between being a CA on main campus versus being a CA at Stadium Heights?

-Many job responsibilities will be the same regardless of placement in either a traditional residence hall or in the Stadium Heights apartment community.
+Many job responsibilities will be the same regardless of placement in either a traditional residence hall or in Stadium Heights residence community.
 Some differences include expectations regarding being on duty, community development and administrative duties.

-All Community Advisors are required to have a meal plan, meal plan option will vary by position.
+All Community Advisors are required to have a meal plan, however the meal plan option will vary by position.

 Compensation varies between a main campus assignment and a Stadium Heights assignment.
 Differences are noted in the job descriptions, located on the Community Advisor page.